Detecting many-body Bell non-locality by solving Ising models: Implementation of the variational approach

 \subsection{Effective local-variable Hamiltonian structured by the quantum data}

 The structure of the quantum data $\langle f_r(\bm \sigma) \rangle_{\rm Q}$ that we aim at reproducing fundamentally consists of two ingredients: 1) the geometry of the observables collected on the qubits (namely, what correlation functions among which qubits have been measured, etc.) ; and 2) the spatial structure of the measured observables (namely, what values the correlation functions actually take).
 Such properties of the quantum data fundamentally dictate the structure and physical properties of the effective Hamiltonian to be treated.
 In the following we shall make some conservative assumptions on both aspects of the structure of quantum data, which guarantee the success of our approach; and we shall briefly discuss the possible lifting of such assumptions.
+To avoid any confusion, let us stress once again that the inverse problems one has to solve in our approach are purely \textit{classical} ones.
+The following discussion is dedicated to the computational resources required to solve them as problems in classical statistical physics at equilibrium.